vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

     ## 10 regular               16      445        500
     ## # ℹ 63 more rows

-- Create a column that shows the difference in `math1` and `mathk` for each student.
-Compute the mean difference for students in each type of `stark` class.
+- A column that shows the difference in `math1` and `mathk` for each student and the mean difference for students in each type of `stark` class.

 ``` r